ZorTik/validation-lib/README.md

-# SimpleValidationLib
+# validation-lib

-In other words, if there is nothing simple enough.
+So, there was nothing simple enough for validation of Bukkit configuration.

-Enjoy :)
+Therefore, enjoy :)

 ```java
 public class Examples {